kiddiRU/Verk1_H1/designDocument/sketch.md

 - The User can login as a player
 - To be a spectator the user does not need to sign into anything
 - Organizer can create a tournament
+- Organizer can create clubs
+- Organizer can add and kick teams for the tournament before the start
+- Organizer can start a tournament
 - Organizer can input results for the tournament for each round
-- Organizer can add and kick teams for the tournament before the start
-- Organizer can create clubs
 - Player can create a team
 - Player becomes a team captain when team is created
 - Team captain can leave the team